Here are some questions that haunt many a marketer…

 Domain diversity would theoretically lend itself to credibility and therefore boost your overall visibility.
 It worked once upon a time, but in the end, domain diversity proved to be fruitless as opposed to lucrative.

-The Differences Between Quality and Quantity
+The Differences Between Quality Links and Quantity of Links

 As was stated, it was common practice to link to hundreds and hundreds of low-ranking sites to raise your rank, but over time, it made more sense to work smarter and not harder.